real-Sandip-Das/sim_task_agv/README.md

 This corresponds to the custom node that I wrote in C++ for translating and forwarding the ArUco detections from the previously discussed Nodelet to the `/landmark` topic for being used by Google Cartographer

-Recording the ROS Bag:
+## Recording a ROS Bag for SLAM

-launching:
+Launching:

 ```bash
 roslaunch tortoisebotpromax_gazebo tortoisebotpromax_playground.launch